FlagBrew/PKSM-Scripts/docs/README.md

 --------------------------------------------------

 ### Compiling Existing Scripts
-1. Open your Command Prompt (Windows) or Terminal (Mac/Linux) to `PKSM-Tools/PKSMScript` and run one of the following:
+Open your Command Prompt (Windows) or Terminal (Mac/Linux) to `PKSM-Tools/PKSMScript` then follow the instructions for your scripting language below

+#### Python 3
+- Run one of the following commands
     - Windows
         - All scripts (in the `.txt` files): `py -3 genScripts.py`
         - Single script: `py -3 PKSMScript.py "USUM - Set max money" -i 0x4404 4 9999999 1`
     - Mac / Linux
         - All scripts (in the `.txt` files): `python3 genScripts.py`
         - Single script: `python3 PKSMScript.py "USUM - Set max money" -i 0x4404 4 9999999 1`

+#### Node.js
+- Run one of the following commands
+    - Windows
+        - All scripts (in the `.txt` files): `node genScripts.js`
+        - Single script: `node PKSMScript.js "USUM - Set max money" -i 0x4404 4 9999999 1`
+    - Mac / Linux
+        - All scripts (in the `.txt` files): `node genScripts.js`
+        - Single script: `node PKSMScript.js "USUM - Set max money" -i 0x4404 4 9999999 1`

 --------------------------------------------------